Rome

 Confidential boutique hotel steps from Trevi, in a 17th-century palazzo turned design den.

 Umiltà 36 occupies a Baroque palazzo on via dell'Umiltà, 300 metres from the Trevi Fountain.
-We push open the door, and it's a shock: Seicento frescoes on the ceiling, Minotti sofas, soft lighting that sculpts the volumes.
+We push open the door, and it's a shock: Seicento frescoes on the ceiling, Minotti sofas, dimmed lighting that sculpts the volumes.
 The 16 rooms blend original stuccoes, solid oak parquet, bathrooms in white Carrara marble with Fantini fittings.
-The ground-floor restaurant serves reimagined Roman cuisine, short menu, produce from the Campo de' Fiori market.
-Our verdict: a rare address that owns the heritage-design contrast without overdoing it, from 908 € a night.
-We tested suite 12 with a rooftops view, the absolute silence two streets from the tourist chaos is worth the detour ✨
+The ground-floor restaurant serves reimagined Roman cuisine, short menu, produce from Campo de' Fiori market.
+Our verdict: a rare address that embraces the heritage-design contrast without forcing it, from 908 € a night.
+We tested suite 12 with rooftop views, the absolute silence two streets from tourist chaos is worth the detour ✨

 What makes this hotel unique